AdguardTeam/AdguardKnowledgeBase/03.macos/02.installation/docs.en.md

 <img src="https://cdn.adguard.com/public/Adguard/kb/installation/Mac/en/7.png" width="300" />

 Now, you'll see a quick installation wizard where we will offer you to configure protection to your needs.
-You can either start fine-tuning right away ("Let's do it!") or skip for now ("Leave as it is").
+You can either start fine-tuning right away ("**Let's do it!**") or skip for now ("**Leave as it is**").

 <img src="https://cdn.adguard.com/public/Adguard/kb/installation/Mac/en/installation-wizard.png?" width="600" />